 a reliable arm measurement with the help of a professional shop or

 teacher.
 It is best to play the

-smaller size if there is any question about being on the boundary between
+smaller size if there is any question about being between two sizes.

 Handle with Care!

 · Preserve the appearance of the fragile softwood top because it has a

 lot to do with an instrument’s value.
 It must be guarded from scratches,